 In general, Dynamic Yield does not store personally identifiable information (PII) about your users.
 If users are identified with an email address, we hash the address before storing it so the email cannot be used.

 In order to deliver experiences that depend on personally identifiable information (PII) such as triggered emails or audience export, you need to upload a User Email Feed containing the information.
-This is only allowed after signing a legal agreement and enabling the feature in coordination with your Customer Success Manager.

 A User Email feed is a one-column feed containing user emails.
 Dynamic Yield takes the feed, hashes the emails, and compares them to the hashed emails of already identified users.
 If a match is found, the original (non-hashed) email is stored in a separate and more secure location and the user is said to be matched.
 We now have the email address of the hashed user and can send them triggered emails and can include their data when exporting audiences.

 Note: To enable this feature, you must sign a legal document about data privacy in coordination with your Customer Success Manager.

 Each Dynamic Yield site can support one user email feed.

 - To enable this feature, you must sign a legal document about data privacy In coordination with your Customer Success Manager.